-475 In general, the atmospheric parameters are affected by the topography of the wind farm.
-As described in Sec.
+In general, the atmospheric parameters are affected by the topography of the wind farm.
+As described in Sect.
 2.2, the terrain of the wind farm is flat.
-The area consists mainly of meadows, agricultural land, and single ditches.
+The area consists mainly of meadows, agricultural land and single ditches.
 Isolated trees with a height of 10 to 20 m and buildings are only present at the edge of the wind farm at a distance of about 1 km.
 Therefore, the influence of the topography on the measured data is considered insignificant.

-To analyse the homogeneity of the atmospheric parameters, the wind turbine SCADA data is compared with the data from the 100 m mast.
-The 100 m mast is located approx. 2 km north-west of the wind turbine.
+To analyse the homogeneity of the atmospheric parameters, the wind turbine SCADA data are compared with the data from the 100 m mast.
+The 100 m mast is located approximately 2 km north-west of the wind turbine.
 It should be noted that the turbine operation can affect the meteorological measurements at the hub height.
-The comparison between the data is shown in Fig. 15.
-Measured values of temperature and wind direction as well as profiles of wind speed and normalized effective sound speed are presented.
-In Fig. 15a, the measured temperatures at the meteorological mast (53 m) and at the wind turbine (119 m) are compared.
+The comparison between the data is shown in Fig. 14.
+Measured values of temperature and wind direction as well as profiles of wind speed and normalised effective sound speed are presented.

+In Fig. 14a, the measured temperatures at the meteorological mast (53 m) and at the wind turbine (119 m) are compared.
 As the temperature measurements at the mast height of 95 m are erroneous, a direct comparison is not possible.
 In all validation cases, the temperature measured at the hub height of the turbine is 1-2 °C higher than the temperature measured at 53 m height on the meteorological mast.
 Accordingly, the temperature increases with height, indicating a stable atmosphere and an inversion situation.

-Fig. 15b shows the measured wind directions at a height of 95 m (meteorological mast) and 119 m (wind turbine).
-With differences of more than 8° and relatively high standard deviations, the measured data differ particularly in upwind direction (cases 7 to 10).
+Figure 14b shows the measured wind directions at a height of 95 m (meteorological mast) and 119 m (wind turbine).
+With differences of more than 8° and relatively high standard deviations, the measured data particularly differ in the upwind direction (cases 7 to 10).
 Herein, case 7 (12°) and case 10 (11°) are prominent.
 Similar wind directions were measured for the other cases.
-The differences are less than 3°.
+The differences are less than $3^{\circ}$ .

-In Fig. 15c, the measured wind speeds at the mast (29, 57, 76, 100 m) and at the hub height of the wind turbine (119 m) are plotted against height for the selected cases.
+In Fig. 14c, the measured wind speeds at the mast (29, 57, 76, 100 m) and at the hub height of the wind turbine (119 m) are plotted against height for the selected cases.
 In most cases, slightly higher wind speeds are measured at 119 m than at 100 m.
-For case 5, e.g., the wind speed increases by about 2 m/s from 100 m to 119 m.
+For case 5, for example, the wind speed increases by about $2 \text{ m s}^{-1}$ from 100 to 119 m.
 For case 1, the wind speed at 119 m is slightly lower than at 100 m.

 For sound propagation, the profiles of the effective sound speed are essential.
-The calculated profiles and the values of the effective sound speed determined with the measured data are shown in Fig. 15d.
-While the temperature has a negligible effect on the effective sound speed, the differences in measured wind direction and wind speed are reflected in the effective sound

-500 speed.
-Due to the high differences in the measured wind directions, the calculated values at 119 m deviate from the profile in case 7.
-The deviation is approx. 1 m/s.
+The calculated profiles and the values of the effective sound speed determined with the measured data are shown in Fig. 14d.
+While the temperature has a negligible effect on the effective sound speed, the differences in measured wind direction and wind speed are reflected in the effective sound speed.
+Due to the large differences in the measured wind directions, the calculated values at 119 m deviate from the profile in case 7.
+The deviation is approximately $1 \text{ m s}^{-1}$ .
 Similar deviations can be seen for case 1.
 These deviations are due to the difference in wind speed.
-For cases 1,7, and 8, the profile of the effective sound speed could be changed slightly when the SCADA data were included.
+For cases 1, 7 and 8, the profile of the effective sound speed could be changed slightly when the SCADA data were included.
 This is expected to have a negligible impact on the validation results.

-4.4 Effect of time averaging the measured data
+4.4 Effect of time-averaging the measured data